 Do I have to take a foreign language?

 Students are required to take one or two semesters of a foreign language.
 You will receive a placement to determine the course level at which you should continue your high school language (elementary 1, elementary 2, intermediate, or higher).
 If you are placed at intermediate or higher, you need only one semester to complete the GE requirement.

 Is it OK if I do not declare a major right away?

 Yes!
 Many students enter the college as undecided/exploratory students and spend the first three semesters taking general education courses and/or electives that allow them to explore areas of interest.
 By working with an advisor, you can ensure that you can complete the major you eventually decide upon and still graduate on time.

 Our staff of professional advisors provide students with an array of services, including:

-Ensuring you graduate on time and fulfill all requirements
+- Ensuring you graduate on time and fulfill college-wide degree requirements.